sonerd/spring-boot-reactive/README.md

 of reactive programming by reading [Notes on Reactive Programming](https://spring.io/blog/2016/06/07/notes-on-reactive-programming-part-i-the-reactive-landscape) and the [Reactor 3 Reference Guide](https://projectreactor.io/docs/core/release/reference/#intro-reactive).

+Feel free to use this project as a bootstrap for your spring-boot-reactive projects.

 ## Overview

 * `spring-boot-ractive-mongo` - sample project showing usage of spring-data reactive concepts for MongoDB